 Back sleepers have it easy in the wilderness.
 I’ve jealously watched fellow backpackers throw some socks under their head, zip into their bag, and magically wake up 8 hours later in the same exact position, ready for the next stretch of trail.
 Me?
 I sleep on my stomach, side, back, and everything in between, and it seems like the littlest things can knock me out of my slumber.
 Too much daylight during the summer equinox?
 Can’t fall asleep.
-Rusting in the bushes?
+Rustling in the bushes?
 I’m awake.
 For finicky sleepers who toss and turn at night, these bedtime essentials are for you.

 Problem 1: You get tangled up in your sleeping bag